Nederland coach Monte Barrow receives ring after being named Bum Phillips COY - Port Arthur News

 Barrow said the honor will forever signify his team’s special season.

 “I wish I could take a piece of this ring and give it to each of those kids and coaches,” Barrow said.
+“These guys will be hard to forget anyways, but this ring is always something you can glance at.
+Each time, it will be a different memory, because they made a lot of memories.”

+The large ring has an image of a cowboy hat, which Bum Phillips famously wore often, at the center.

 Barrow led the Bulldogs to a 9-3 record, a District 21-5A co-championship and a spot in the regional semifinal round of the playoffs for the first time since 2012.

-In the final game of the district season, the Bulldogs defeated Crosby, who went on to play in the 5A state championship game in Dallas.
+In the final game of the district season, the Bulldogs defeated Crosby, which went on to play in the 5A state championship game in Dallas.

-The Bulldogs shutout Houston Sterling in the first round of the playoffs, and then defeated Pine Tree 34-21 in the area round.
+The Bulldogs shutout Houston Sterling in the first round of the playoffs and then defeated Pine Tree 34-21 in the area round.

 The Bulldogs’ season ended in the third round with a loss to Fort Bend Marshall.